pingcap/docs-cn/v2.1/tools/data-migration-practice.md

 # The task name.
 You need to use a different name for each of the multiple tasks that
 # run simultaneously.
 name: "test"
-# The full data plus incremental data (all) synchronization mode
+# The full data plus incremental data (all) replication mode
 task-mode: "all"
-# Disables the heartbeat synchronization delay calculation
+# Disables the heartbeat replication delay calculation
 disable-heartbeat: true

 # The downstream TiDB configuration information